Minimalizing: Top 10 benefits and how to get started

 1. Instantly Feel Lighter

 Ever wonder why seeing clutter makes you annoyed, and at times, infuriated?
 That’s because clutter has a massive impact on our mental health and peace of mind.
-When was the last time you got rid of the stuff you didn’t need and how did it make you feel?
-Chances are, you felt a bit lighter, and relieved that you finally got rid of all those things you didn’t need.
+When did you last take the time to declutter the stuff you didn’t need?
+How did it make you feel?
+Chances are, you felt joy, a bit lighter, and relieved that you finally got rid of all those things you didn’t need.

 2. Save More Money

-Minimalizing is an instant money-saver because you no longer are buying random things you don’t need.
+Minimalizing is an instant money-saver because you are no longer buying material things you don’t need.

 3. You Won’t Have to Shop that Much

-Minimalizing does not mean you need to become Ebenezer Scrooge.
-It doesn’t mean your doorway is never going to see the sweet sight of an Amazon box containing something you ordered online.
+Minimalism does not mean you need to become Ebenezer Scrooge.
+It doesn’t mean your doorway is never going to see the sweet sight of an Amazon box containing toys for your kids or some new clothing.
 To keep yourself from going on a spending spree online, try to make each purchase intentional.

 This means, you should only purchase the things you really need, which will keep you from spending money on stuff you really can do without.
-If you get in the habit of tracking what you buy, you will end up having more money in your savings account and less clutter in your home…a win-win scenario!
+Does your child really need another stuffed animal?
+If you get in the habit of tracking what you buy, you will end up having more money in your savings account and less clutter in your home…a win-win scenario and your finances will thank you!

 4. Creates Lasting Memories